Make Room Thanksgiving Leftovers

 Limit the Amount of Leftovers You HaveThe best way to keep Thanksgiving leftovers from taking over your refrigerator is to reduce the number of things you have left to store.
 Line cardboard to-go boxes with aluminum foil and pack them with turkey, stuffing, green bean casserole and pies.
 Runnier dishes, like gravies and cranberry sauce can be stored in mason jars.
 These can all be placed inside your decorative paper bags for dinner guests to take home with them.
 With this simple gesture of feeding your friends and family a little more, you’ll have significantly limited the Thanksgiving leftovers you have to store in your organized fridge.

 Need more tips to help you out during this festive feeding frenzy?
-Learn the freezer lifespans for Thanksgiving leftovers, then check out our Thanksgiving cleaning checklist for before and after dinner.
+Learn the freezer lifespans for Thanksgiving leftovers, then check out our Thanksgiving cleaning checklist

 And if you don’t have time to clean the fridge out yourself, let us do it!
 Refrigerator cleaning is just one of the many specialty housekeeping services offered by Merry Maids.
 Contact your local office today to make sure they’re available to help you with holiday cleanings!